Drink Less Booze. Live How You Choose.

 If this episode resonated with you, please subscribe, leave a review, or share it with someone who might benefit.

-As always, this podcast is not a substitute for personalised support.
-If you’re concerned about alcohol dependence, please speak to your GP or local alcohol service.
+And as always, this podcast is not a substitute for personalised support.
+If you’re concerned about your alcohol use, please speak to your GP or local alcohol service.

 Share your feedback and Connect with me on Instagram @purplebridgepsychology